selfhostx/ansible/ROADMAP.md

 **DNS**
   - **self-hosted:**
     - recursive
-      - dnsdist (-> powerdns.dnsdist ) + powerDNS-recursor (-> powerdns.pdns_recursor) (clustering: keepalived, csync2-sync von Zertifikaten wenn letsencrypt, nginx-reverse-proxy für Statusseite)
+      - dnsdist (-> powerdns.dnsdist ) + powerDNS-recursor (-> powerdns.pdns_recursor) (clustering: keepalived, csync2-sync of certificates when letsencrypt is used, nginx-reverse-proxy for statuspage)
       - bind (2DO -> maintainer needed)
       - unbound (2DO -> maintainer needed)
     - autoritative